petesaia/trap-and-skeet/readme.md

-This is and experiment and still in development.
+This is an experiment and still in development.

 ```bash
 $ trap-and-skeet